Exhaustion in D&D 5e (Updated for the 2024 Rules)

 Spells

-Barring magical artifacts, the only other way to fix exhaustion is to use the Greater Restoration spell, which can reduce the target’s exhaustion level by one.
+Barring magical artifacts and rest, the only other way to remove the Exhaustion condition is to use the Greater Restoration spell, which can reduce the target’s Exhaustion level by one.

 Thanks for reading our breakdown of the exhaustion mechanic!
 Exhaustion is a very interesting tool for DMs to use to switch up the dangers their adventuring parties may run into.
 Understanding how exhaustion works and what impacts the condition has is very important when looking to use the mechanic effectively in your campaigns.